Ajaxtitan/LabVIEW-Logitech/README.md

 # LabVIEW-Logitech
-A wrapper for the Logtiech SDK in LabVIEW
+A wrapper for the Logitech Illumination SDK in LabVIEW

 Supports 32-bit version of LabVIEW only, currently